wunderwuzzi23/yolo-ai-cmdbot/README.md

-yolo create a file named test.txt and write my user name into it yolo print the contents of the test.txt file yolo -a delete the test.txt file
+yolo create a file named test.txt and write my user name into it yolo print the contents of the test.txt file yolo -a delete the test.txt file yolo whats the current price of Bitcoin in USD
 ```

 # License